jspsych/jsPsych/docs/overview/timeline.md

 Now, if 1, 2 or 3 were chosen during runtime, `part2_timeline` will run after the dynamically added timeline corresponding to the choice (`english_branch` | `mandarin_branch` | `spanish_branch`) has been run; but if 4 was chosen, `part2_timeline` will be removed at runtime, and `main_timeline` will terminate.

 ### Exception cases for adding/removing timeline nodes dynamically
 Adding or removing timeline nodes work as expected when the addition/removal occurs at a future point in the timeline relative to the current executing node, but not if it occurs before the current node.
 The example above works as expected becaues all the node(s) added (`english_branch` | `mandarin_branch` | `spanish_branch`) or removed (`part2_timeline`) occur at the end of the timeline via `push()` and `pop()`.
-If a node was inserted at a point in the timeline that has already been executed, it will not be executed:
+If a node was added at a point in the timeline that has already been executed, it will not be executed:

 ```javascript
 const choice_trial = {